 App migration

 This is migrating your application from one framework to another.
 This process involves changing the model of data, which is usually unique for every application.
-To perform successful migration of this type, you should make sure that the data formats are communicable between the two solutions.
+To perform a successful transition of this type, you should make sure that the data formats are communicable between the two solutions.
 If you migrate incompatible data, you increase the risks of data loss.

 Infrastructure migration